The previous chapter may be found here.

 The boom, and its collapse, were influenced by the laws for staking and developing mining claims.
-These laws derive from the economic theories of the Scottish Enlightenment, which influenced American legislators.
+The laws governing such claims were derived from the economic theories of the Scottish Enlightenment, which strongly influenced the American founders.
 Under these theories, a person rightfully established ownership of previously unclaimed land by mixing his labor with the land.
 This could be done by clearing and tilling it for agriculture or excavating it for valuable mineral resources.
-This philosophy inspired both the Homestead Act (which allowed settlers to take possession of public land they successfully cultivated for long enough) and mining claim law.
+This philosophy was reflected in the Homestead Act, which allowed settlers to take possession of public land they successfully cultivated for long enough, and in mining claim law.
 In most American jurisdictions, you could file a claim at the nearest county seat asserting that there were valuable mineral ores on a section of public land.
 You then marked your claim with "monuments", such as actual wooden or metal stakes, inscribed with the number of your claim.
 You then had exclusive rights to develop the claim and mine the ores.
-For the claim to remain valid, you had to do a minimum amount of development within a prescribed time frame (thus mixing your labor with the land).
+For the claim to remain valid, you had to do a minimum amount of development within a prescribed time frame.
 Eventually, if you developed the claim sufficiently, you could purchase title to the land from the government at a bargain price per acre.
 This was known as patenting the claim.

-The claim boom in the Cerillos Hills was fueled in part by relatively lax development requirements.
+The claim boom in the Cerrillos Hills was fueled in part by relatively lax development requirements.
 You had a full year to dig just ten feet of tunnel.
 When this changed to a more stringent requirement — three months to dig ten feet of tunnel — the boom collapsed.
 The speculators weren’t interested in actually digging; they wanted to try to make money by trading the mineral rights.

 This does not mean that there were not actually any valuable minerals in the Cerrillos Hills.
 In addition to turquoise, the Spanish mined considerable silver and lead, and iron and manganese were also produced in significant quantities.
 Manganese is still used in steel manufacture today.
 It is a powerful deoxidizer and desulfuring agent and is almost indispensable for making high-quality steel from low-grade ore